jupyterhub/team-compass/docs/meetings/collab-cafe/facilitator-checklist.md

     - Clear the shared document of topics and notes
     - Update the date, time and time converter link in the info box at the top of the shared document
     - [Open a new meeting issue](https://github.com/jupyterhub/team-compass/issues/new?assignees=&labels=&projects=&template=collab_cafe.md&title=JupyterHub+and+Binder+Collab+Cafe+%7C+%5BMonth%2C+Year%5D) and populate with the information you just updated in the shared document
-    - _TBA: Advertise in other places, e.g., Dicourse, Gitter, Twitter/Mastodon, etc._
+    - _TBA: Advertise in other places, e.g., Discourse, Zulip, Mastodon, etc._